Providing Dynamic Legal Representation Since 2005

-Probate And Estate Litigation In Michigan
+Grand Rapids, Michigan, Probate And Estate Litigation Attorney

 When families face disputes over a loved one’s estate, emotions can run high.
-Probate and estate litigation often arise when relatives disagree over the distribution of assets or the validity of a will.
+Probate and estate litigation often arises when relatives disagree over the distribution of assets or the validity of a will.
 These disagreements can lead to lengthy, costly and emotional legal battles.
 To help prevent this, our firm provides the legal representation needed to protect your rights and interests.
 At Kuiper Kraemer PC, we are a trusted legal resource in East Grand Rapids, Ada and Cascade Township.

-Our Probate And Estate Litigation Services
+Services Our Grand Rapids Probate And Estate Litigation Attorneys Provide

 We regularly represent clients facing these common legal issues:

-- Challenges to will validity, such as questions over whether the will is a forgery or the result of undue duress on the testator
+• Challenges to will validity such as questions over whether the will is a forgery or the result of undue duress on the testator

-- Disputes over asset distribution due to ambiguities in the will
+• Disputes over asset distribution due to ambiguities in the will

-- Breach of fiduciary duty claims against the executor
+• Breach of fiduciary duty claims against the executor

-- Disagreements among beneficiaries of a trust
+• Disagreements among beneficiaries of a trust

-- Probate fraud allegations against the executor
+• Probate fraud allegations against the executor

 These cases often involve complex legal issues and evidence.
 We have the resources that you need to make a powerful case in your interests.